kubernetes/minikube/docs/cli_commands.md

-      --container-runtime string          The container runtime to be used (docker, crio, containerd) (default "docker") --cpus int                          Number of CPUs allocated to the minikube VM (default 2) --cri-socket string                 The cri socket path to be used --disable-driver-mounts             Disables the filesystem mounts provided by the hypervisors (vboxfs, xhyve-9p) --disk-size string                  Disk size allocated to the minikube VM (format: <number>[<unit>], where unit = b, k, m or g) (default "20000mb")
+      --container-runtime string          The container runtime to be used (docker, crio, containerd) (default "docker") --cpus int                          Number of CPUs allocated to the minikube VM (default 2) --cri-socket string                 The cri socket path to be used --disable-driver-mounts             Disables the filesystem mounts provided by the hypervisors (vboxfs) --disk-size string                  Disk size allocated to the minikube VM (format: <number>[<unit>], where unit = b, k, m or g) (default "20000mb")
       --dns-domain string                 The cluster dns domain name used in the kubernetes cluster (default "cluster.local")
       --docker-env stringArray            Environment variables to pass to the Docker daemon. (format: key=value)